1. Lift heavy

 3. Progressively work harder

 Increase your workload with each set keeping the rep range the same every time.
 Progressive overloading will get you stronger and leaner.
 Heavier sets burn more energy.
-Check out the bodybuilding 2.0 plan from Ian Canrobert.
+Apply this to the 6-week Redemption plan or the 4-week Reconstruction plan.

 4. Change up your reps

 Our bodies are amazing and can rapidly adapt to the stresses of our environment.
 If you have been using one rep range for a long time and you have hit a weight loss plateau consider mixing it up and try a different rep range or routine.
 Don’t allow your body to get comfortable.
-Check out the 10×10 shreds from Mike Simone.
+For examples of how to do this, plus other unique ideas, check out the 7 euphoric pump-producing training techniques.

 5. Try morning workouts